- Find a Doctor

 - Radiation therapy for cancer.
 Radiation therapy directed at the abdomen to treat previous cancers may increase the risk of colon cancer.

-- Diabetes.
-People with diabetes and insulin resistance may have an increased risk of colon cancer.
+- People with diabetes and insulin resistance may have an increased risk of colon cancer.
 Lifestyle and diet changes can improve the health of those living with diabetes.